DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 1 - Insert Citation Here
 2 - Insert Citation Here
 ```
+Citations should be referenced with a superscript number, with a jump link to the citations section at the bottom.

 ### Grammar, Spelling, and Formatting
 All guides should be written in standard american english with proper grammar and spelling.